 The Trump people hate the Cruz people.

-Yeah, and you know what, Sean, I tell you, half of our uh volunteer base and staff on our campaign in Indiana, half are cruise people, half are Trump people.
+I tell you, half of our volunteer base and staff on our campaign in Indiana, half are Cruz people, half are Trump people.

 And you know what?

-They we all want the same thing.
+We all want the same thing.

-I don't care, you know, how I don't know how this all plays out, but if the party tries to pull something at convention where one of these two aren't the nominees, I think there is going to be a huge, huge uprising.
+I don't care, you know, how, I don't know how this all plays out, but if the party tries to pull something at convention where one of these two aren't the nominees, I think there is going to be a huge, huge uprising.

 Well, I tend to agree with you.